umorubulus/Portfolio/index.md

 High lead generation or customer acquisition does not necessarily translate into strong commercial performance.

-A business may generate a large number of leads and sales wins while still experiencing:
+A business may generate a large number of leads and sales wins while still experiencing Low conversion rates, Poor customer activation, Weak transaction usage, Revenue underperformance, High customer attrition, Uneven market performance and Ineffective acquisition channels

-* Low conversion rates
-* Poor customer activation
-* Weak transaction usage
-* Revenue underperformance
-* High customer attrition
-* Uneven market performance
-* Ineffective acquisition channels

 The objective of this project was therefore to develop a reporting solution capable of answering important commercial questions such as: